Divya-Darshan/DWS/README.md

 Welcome to the **official GitHub repository** for the Dream Wish Studio website! 💫
 We're a passionate team of creators bringing *anime-style worlds*, *colorful characters*, and *magical stories* to life! 🖌️🎮

+⚠️ **Update:**
+> ❌ *This project has been officially discontinued.* 😢
+Due to internal challenges faced by the team, development of this website has been halted.
+But fear not!
+Our dreams live on through other creative ventures! 🌠🦋

 ---

 ## 🌸 About Dream Wish Studio